Paraguay Residency Scams: How to Avoid Fraud

 1. What's the most common Paraguay residency scam?

 The Incomplete Residency Card scam.
-Providers quote low price ($800-1,500), give you the residency card (carnet) but deliberately omit the Cédula (ID card).
+Providers quote low prices, give you the residency card (carnet) but deliberately omit the Cédula (ID card).
 Without Cédula, residency is mostly useless.
-They then demand $2,000+ more or disappear.
-Always verify BOTH carnet AND cédula are included.
+They then demand more money or disappear.
+Always verify BOTH carnet AND cédula are included in your contract[1].

 NO. Never.
-Legitimate providers accept milestone payments (25% deposit, 50% mid-process, 25% completion).
-100% upfront is red flag.
-If they insist on it, walk away.
-High risk of Phantom Agent scam.
+Legitimate providers accept milestone payments tied to deliverables (deposit, mid-process, completion).
+100% upfront is a major red flag indicating Phantom Agent scam risk.
+If they insist on it, walk away[2].

 NO. Standard residency requires ZERO investment.
-Only requirement is $5,000 bank deposit (refundable after residency).
 Anyone claiming you must invest $50k-$100k is lying.
 This is the Fake Investment Scheme scam.
-Residency and investment are separate decisions.
+Residency and investment are separate decisions[3].

 NO. There is no official "express processing."
 Normal timeline is 60-90 days.
 Anyone promising 30 days is lying or will charge extra for fake "express service."
 Migraciones processes applications in order received.
 Be wary of unrealistic timelines[4].